manaty226/remix-auth-openid/README.md

 ```

 ## Construct a strategy
 To use this strategy, you need to create a strategy object by calling `init` method.
 The `init` method takes a configuration object and a callback function, which defined by remix auth strategy.
-The configuration paramters heavily rely on [node-openid-client](https://github.com/panva/node-openid-client).
+The configuration parameters heavily rely on [node-openid-client](https://github.com/panva/node-openid-client).

 ```typescript
 interface User extends OIDCStrategyBaseUser {